Skip to content

 Why Show File Extensions?

-Showing file extensions in Windows 11 helps you see exactly what kind of file you’re opening, like a picture, a document, or a program, making it easier to manage your files safely.
+Showing file extensions in Windows 11 helps you understand exactly what kind of file you’re dealing with.
+Knowing if a file is a picture, document, or program is important for avoiding mistakes and keeping your computer secure.
+This change makes it easier to identify files correctly.
+Let’s look at how to make it happen.

 • File extensions tell you exactly what type of file you’re looking at (like a picture, document, or program).